SAC 1796-1854

 <>1838:England | First Chartist Petition gathered in support of a written constitution

-<>1838:USA indigenous Cherokee lands, mainly in NC GA TN, seized by US Army, under the command of General Winfield Scott, with the avid support of an associated mob of "settlers".
-Native Americans of the Cherokee Nation were then "removed" to OK and western AR.
-As elders of the tribe gathered for the last time on their ancestral land, they adopted a resolution on Native American land =
+<>1838:USA indigenous Cherokee lands, mainly in NC GA TN, seized by US Army, under the command of General Winfield Scott, with the avid support of an associated mob of "settlers"

 The title of the Cherokee people to their lands is the most ancient, pure and absolute known to man; its date is beyond the reach of human record....
 The free consent of the Cherokee people is indispensable to a valid transfer of the Cherokee title.
 The Cherokee people have neither by themselves or their representatives given such consent.
 It follows that the original title and ownership of lands still rests in the Cherokee Nation, unimpaired and absolute.
 The Cherokee people have existed as a distinct national community for a period extending into antiquity beyond the dates and records and memory of man.
 These atributes have never been relinquished by the Cherokee people and cannot be dissolved by the expulsion of the Nation from its territory by the power of the United States Government.
 [Collier,Indians:124-5]

 *--NB!
-Clash of two concepts of property =: tribal-property and "fee simple" individual ownership
+Clash of two concepts of property: tribal-property and "fee simple" individual ownership

 Artistic rendition of the 1838 "Trail of Tears"